-Jacqueline Saphra is a playwright, screenwriter, poet and keen collaborator.
-Her first book, The Kitchen of Lovely Contraptions (flipped eye, 2011) was shortlisted for the Aldeburgh First Collection Prize.
-If I Lay on my Back I Saw Nothing but Naked Women was published by the Emma Press (2017) and won the Saboteur Award for Best Collaborative Work.
-Also in 2017 A Bargain with the Light: Poems after Lee Miller (Hercules Editions) was shortlisted for a Saboteur Award and her latest collection from Nine Arches Press, All My Mad Mothers, was shortlisted for the T.S.
+Jacqueline Saphra’s The Kitchen of Lovely Contraptions (flipped eye, 2011) was shortlisted for the Aldeburgh First Collection Prize.
+If I Lay on my Back I Saw Nothing but Naked Women (The Emma Press, 2014) won the Saboteur Award for Best Collaborative Work.
+A Bargain with the Light: Poems after Lee Miller was published by Hercules Editions in 2017.
+In the same year All My Mad Mothers (Nine Arches Press) was shortlisted for the T.S.
 Eliot prize.
-She lives in London and teaches at the Poetry School.
+Jacqueline's most recent play, The Noises, was produced at The Old Red Lion Theatre in 2019 and was a finalist in the Standing Ovation Awards.
+Her latest books are Dad, Remember You Are Dead (Nine Arches Press) and Veritas: Poems After Artemisia (Hercules Editions).
+Her next collection, One Hundred Lockdown Sonnets, will be out from Nine Arches Press in January 2020.
+Jacqueline teaches and mentors at The Poetry School.

 Photo: Naomi Woddis